clevcode/skynet-dev/README.md

 See if you can beat a stochastic parrot at Chess @ https://ParrotChess.com/ :D Powered by GPT-3.5.
-It uses the same basic prompting technique and the same OpenAI model (gpt-3.5-turbo-instruct) as checkmate.py in this repo, but it lets you play interactively against it in the browser instead of playing against Stockfish.
+It uses the same basic prompting technique and the same OpenAI model (gpt-3.5-turbo-instruct) as checkmate.py in this repo, but it lets you play interactively against GPT-3.5 in the browser instead of GPT-3.5 playing against Stockfish.

 ## Install Python dependencies